 Congress, through the Aviation and Transportation Security Act (ATSA) (P.L.
 107-71), established TSA and determined that aviation security would be most effective by making passenger screening a predominantly Federal responsibility.
-ATSA also authorized a pilot program for privatized passenger screening (see 49 U.S.C. § 44919).
+ATSA also authorized a pilot program for privatized passenger screening (see 49 U.S.C.
+44919).
 TSA selected five airports to participate in the pilot program, representing five airport security risk categories as defined by the TSA Administrator.
 Companies that met statutory qualifications were then selected to conduct screening services under contract with the Federal Government.
-Further, these private sector employees are required to maintain the qualification criteria of Federal Transportation Security Officers (TSOs).
+These private sector employees were, and remain, subject to the qualification and compensation criteria of Federal Transportation Security Officers (TSOs).
 In addition, ATSA enabled the Administrator to continue private contract screening with qualified companies at other U.S. airports after completion of the pilot program (see 49 U.S.C.
 44920).

 The Federal Aviation Administration (FAA) Modernization and Reform Act of 2012 (P.L.
 112-95) amended 49 U.S.C. § 44920 to provide standards for approval of an SPP application, a timeline for approving or denying applications, and specific actions to take in the event an application is denied.
 Acceptance into the SPP program also requires that the TSA Administrator “determine(s) that the approval would not compromise the security or detrimentally affect the cost-efficiency or the effectiveness of the screening of passengers or property at the airport.”

-Airport operators interested in participating in the SPP, may find the application on the TSA website along with an, an overview of the application process, and additional information relevant to airport operators contemplating participation.
-Additionally, the TSA website provides a listing and map of SPP airports, recent news regarding SPP (such as contract awards), links to Requests for Proposals (RFPs) postings, and employment opportunities at SPP service providers.
-TSA also utilizes the Federal Business Opportunities website to communicate with a wide range of vendors on SPP-related topics.
-For example, TSA advertised and held an SPP-specific Industry Day on January 10, 2014.
-This meeting was attended by approximately 100 vendors and provided a general overview of the program’s direction and goals, informed industry of the acquisition process, and also offered a forum for obtaining feedback and insight into industry capabilities.
-TSA has also met with vendors in other forums, such as the National Association of Security Companies Annual Washington Summit and the Washington Homeland Security Roundtable, both held in June 2014.
+For airport operators interested in the SPP, the TSA website includes the SPP application itself, an overview of the application process, and contact information for the appropriate TSA staff.
+Additionally, the site provides a listing and map of SPP airports, recent news regarding SPP (such as contract awards), links to Requests for Proposals (RFPs) postings, and employment opportunities at SPP service providers.
+TSA also utilizes the Federal Business Opportunities website to communicate with a wide range of vendors.
+For instance, TSA advertised and held a SPP specific Industry Day on January 10, 2014.
+This meeting was attended by approximately 100 vendors and it provided a general overview of the program’s direction and goals, informed industry of the acquisition process, and also provided a forum for obtaining feedback and insight into industry’s capabilities.